 - I understand Fantasyland is under it’s expansion construction right now.
 I will certainly update my touring plans as each phase is complete.

-- If you’re into Character Hunting, you may want to check out a Character Schedule and plan your attractions around the Character meet and greet times.
+- If you’re into Character Hunting, you may want to check out the Times Guide character schedules and plan your attractions around the Character meet and greet times.